 To celebrate Fashion Week in September 2020, The Socialite Family and Roseanna are combining their worlds for an unprecedented collection!
 Their communal voice will intermingle fashion and design based on three creations: the modular Rotondo sofa, the Carino cushions and the Ellisse bag.
 Three seventies-inspired models featuring a strong jacquard fabric.
 A leopard print from the archives of the Parisian ready-to-wear brand, which celebrates the spirit of Italian icon Gabriella Crespi in its new collection.
 Through this encounter between Constance Gennari and Anne-Fleur Broudehoux, in addition to the story of a friendship born out of creativeness, there is a mutual desire to showcase the personality and values of this extraordinary Milanese.

-If you want to discover these pieces and get any of them, head to the shops – and the sites – of The Socialite Family (12 rue Saint Fiacre -Paris 2nd arrondissement) and Roseanna (5 rue Froissart – Paris 3rd arrondissement)
+If you want to discover these pieces and get any of them, head to the shops – and the sites – of The Socialite Family (12 rue Saint Fiacre -Paris 2nd arrondissement) and Roseanna (5 rue Froissart – Paris 3rd arrondissement).
+Delivery planned before Christmas for any pre-order of Carino cushion and Ellisse bag, early February 2021 for the Rotondo sofa.

 When my friend Anne-Fleur unveiled her collection inspired by Gabriella Crespi, I couldn't resist the urge to talk about it by re-appropriating a Roseanna leopard jacquard (...)
 Constance Gennari